pchat-imm/quectel_rm510q_gl/README.md

 ## successful test case
 - quectel + sim 5G to internet
 	- to ping
-	- to iperf (in the same network, not yet on NSTDANetWiFi)
+	- to iperf (on 5G to UNAI)
 - quectel + sysmocom sim to srsRAN4G

+## 0. setup Antenna
+- connect to ANT0 and ANT1 (see more on hardware design)

 ## 1. setup data connection
 ### 1.1. setting up a data connection over QMI interface using libqmi <a name = "setupqmi"></a>